empathy-ws/Justify-Harms-of-Trigger-Action-Rules/README.md

 ```

 ## Run Evaluation
 We consider two different prompts where the input is placed entirely before the slot to be filled.
-The former is a straightforward sequence of natural language tokens following encoded rule information named <i>span-infilling prompt</i>.
+The former, named <i>span-infilling prompt</i>, is a straightforward sequence of natural language tokens following encoded rule information.
 ```
 [r].
 This rule might cause a [h] harm because [j]
 ```